 Sailing across the Atlantic is more than just an item on a bucket list for sailors.
 It’s how you get your boat to new horizons, whether to cruise the Caribbean islands or explore the waters around Europe.
 It’s a big undertaking and requires serious planning and a solid sailing vessel.
 You can cross the Atlantic by yourself, with a rally of like-minded racers and cruisers, or as part of a highly competitive race.
 But no matter how you go, the choice of a good sailing yacht lies at the foundation of a safe and enjoyable crossing.

-The best yachts for a transatlantic crossing
+Recap of the best yachts for a transatlantic

 There are many yachts which are suitable for a transatlantic passage.
 Some will be less expensive, some will be more comfortable, faster, or better suited to you, your experience, and your budget.